neharanganathY/neharanganathY/README.md

-###  Hi there, 👋 I'm Neha!
+### 👋 Hi there, I'm Neha!

--💻 Full Stack Developer | 💙 .NET Core • C# • React • SQL
+💻 Full Stack Developer | 💙 .NET Core • C# • React • SQL

--🚀 I love building clean, scalable, and creative applications
+🚀 I love building clean, scalable, and creative applications

--🌱 Currently diving deep into: Azure, AI-driven design, and Event-Driven Architecture
+🌱 Currently diving deep into: Azure, AI-driven design, and Event-Driven Architecture

--🧠 Passionate about problem-solving, meaningful UX, and continuous learning
+🧠 Passionate about problem-solving, meaningful UX, and continuous learning

--💻 Developing my portfolio and personal brand one pixel at a time
+🎨 Building my portfolio and personal brand one pixel at a time

 ---